OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

    Make sure the TCP port 2616 is not blocked on your firewall.

-Now you can try to log in through the FireEdge Sunstone GUI and FireEdge Provision GUI.
-To do so, point your browser to ``http://<frontend_address>:2616/fireedge/sunstone`` to access to FireEdge Sunstone and point your browser to ``http://<frontend_address>:2616/fireedge/provision`` to access to FireEdge Provision.
+Now you can try to log in through the Sunstone GUI and Provision GUI.
+To do so, point your browser to ``http://<frontend_address>:2616/fireedge/sunstone`` to access to Sunstone and point your browser to ``http://<frontend_address>:2616/fireedge/provision`` to access to Provision.
 You should get to the login page in both cases.
 The access user is ``oneadmin`` and initial (or customized) password is the one from the file ``/var/lib/one/.one/one_auth`` on your Front-end.

 |sunstone_login|